Yoctol/bottender/docs/channel-whatsapp-setup.md

 Make sure to set the `channels.whatsapp.enabled` field to `true`.

 By default, the Bottender server listens to the WhatsApp requests on the `/webhooks/whatsapp` path.
-However, You can overwrite the path by assigning the preferred webhook path in the `channels.whatsapp.path` field.
+However, you can overwrite the path by assigning the preferred webhook path in the `channels.whatsapp.path` field.

 We highly recommend setting your sensitive config using `process.env`, so you could avoid any credentials get exposed.